gileck/training-app-v2/app-guildelines/app-guidelines-checklist.md

 ```

 The application is not compliant with guidelines until `yarn checks` completes with 0 errors.
 All TypeScript and linting errors must be fixed before considering the guidelines check complete.
-Finish the task by making sure `yarn checks` is not reporting any issues.
+Finish the task by making sure `yarn check` is not reporting any issues.